 - Has a few more “extra” nutritional goodies than the Parent’s Choice Infant Formula: DHA (an omega-3 fatty acid that helps with mental and visual development), Lutein (for vision), and Vitamins A, C, E and Zinc (for immune support).

-- Has all the great stuff listed above for the Advantage infant formula
+- This infant formula has all the great stuff listed above for the Advantage infant formula,

 - Where the Sensitivity formula has less lactose, Gentle goes one step further by partially breaking down the whey proteins to make digestion even easier for your baby.